Wearing a mask is strongly recommended for all residents

 Ontario requires masking in long-term care and retirement homes.

-Wearing a mask is strongly recommended for all residents in all indoor public settings (including schools and childcare).
-Niagara Region Public Health also strongly recommends wearing a mask in crowded outdoor settings.
+Wearing a mask is recommended for everyone in indoor public settings (including schools and childcare).
+Niagara Region Public Health also encourages masking when in crowds outdoors.

 If any one of these scenarios applies to you, it is especially important for you to wear a mask: